Stephanie Cutter: 2013–present

 CNN announced on June 26, 2013, that Cutter will join a new version of Crossfire re-launching in the fall of 2013, with panelists Newt Gingrich, S. E. Cupp, and Van Jones.
 Cutter informed CNN staffers on October 7, 2013, that she was pregnant with her first child.
 With a due date of early March 2014, she informed the network she would return to Crossfire after maternity leave.
 She remained with the series until it ended in July of that year.
 In 2018, Cutter joined ABC News as a contributor, focusing on "political analysis and insight across ABC News programs and live events."

 In 2013, Cutter joined the board of the Edward M. Kennedy Institute for the United States Senate.
 That same year, Cutter joined the University of Chicago Institute of Politics as a founding board member.
 In 2016, Cutter joined the boards of the Smithsonian Institution's National Zoological Park and Conservation Biology Institute.

 In 2013, Cutter co-founded Precision Strategies with Jennifer O'Malley Dillon and Teddy Goff, all of whom had previously worked together on the Barack Obama 2012 presidential campaign team.
 The consulting firm, based in New York City and Washington, D.C., reportedly worked with a variety of political and private clients, including Justin Trudeau, March for Our Lives, Earthjustice, the Independent Restaurant Coalition, and General Electric.
 In January 2023, the firm received a minority investment from Abry Partners, a Boston-based private equity firm focused on media, communications and business services.

 In 2020, Cutter was the Chief Program Executive for the 2020 Democratic National Convention, held for the first time as a virtual event rather than an in-person gathering due to the COVID-19 pandemic.
 The following year, President Joe Biden's inauguration was held as a largely-virtual celebration due to COVID-19 virus cases in the United States.
 Cutter and Ricky Kirshner served as executive producers of the event.
 Part of the inauguration, Celebrating America, earned Cutter and Kirshner a nomination for the Outstanding Live Variety Special award at the 73rd Primetime Creative Arts Emmy Awards.

 In August 2024, campaign officials for Kamala Harris's 2024 presidential campaign announced that Cutter will be senior adviser for strategy messaging.
 Cutter and Ricky Kirshner served as co-executive producers of the 2024 Democratic National Convention.
 Cutter developed the strategy and messaging for the convention, which featured an issue-oriented speaker line up and a viral moment by Lil Jon during the roll call vote on Tuesday night.

+In April 2026, she joined gambling platform Kalshi as a strategic partner.